 Chicken Cafreal, also known as ‘Galinha Cafreal’, is a unique dish that the Portuguese brought to Goa from another of their colonies- Mozambique.
 Chicken pieces are cooked in a flavorful green masala paste to which a dash of vinegar is added.
-It’s the vinegar that gives this dish a very distinctive taste.
-The Cafreal may be served dry, as an appetizer, with potato wedges and lemon slices.
+It’s the vinegar that gives the Chicken Cafreal its distinctive taste.
+The Chicken Cafreal may be served dry, as an appetizer, with potato wedges and lemon slices.
 It may also be cooked as a curry to be relished alongside freshly steamed rice or Goan Pão (bread).

 “Filip wake up!
 Wake up!” said Isabel, desperately shaking her brother awake.
 “What are you doing?
 Why are you awake in the middle of the night?” cried Filip exasperatedly, rubbing his eyes and reaching for his spectacles on the bedside table.
 “Ayah (nanny) was right, there’s a ghost in the house!
 I can hear it moving about in the kitchen downstairs.
 We have to do something!” she said, her small face covered with worry and fear.
 “How many times do I have to explain to you that there’s no such thing as a ghost ?!” said the irate boy, flinging off the soft blanket in annoyance and putting on his slippers. ” Ayah tells you all sorts of fantastical stories and here you are, bringing them back to life!
 Ghosts!
 In our kitchen?!” he said, grabbing Isabel’s hand and pulling her towards the door.